MCP Servers

 MCP (Model Context Protocol) is an open standard for tool servers.
 An MCP server exposes a list of tools over HTTP and the agent can call them at runtime, without you defining a custom tool for each one.

 ArchAgents lets you add an MCP server to an agent the same way you add any other tool.
-You declare the server in YAML, the platform handles authentication and tool discovery, and the agent gets access to everything the server exposes.
+You either reference a system MCP server that ArchAgents already knows about, or declare your own MCPServer config in YAML.
+The platform handles authentication and tool discovery, and the agent gets access to everything the server exposes.

 Use MCP when: